The time in which we live

 There is a time for each moment in our life.
 If there is a time of drought, there is a time of rain as well.
 James 5:7 tells us about it.

-In this passage we can see an exhortation for a patience and it is telling us for the early and the latter rain, meaning that there is a time in which these rains are coming.
+In this passage, we can see an exhortation for patience, and it tells us about the early and later rain, meaning that there is a time when these rains are coming.
 We need to be patient and wait for the latter one too.
-This means that there will be a time of a drought between the early and the latter rain.
+This means that there will be a time of drought between the early and the latter rain.

-We need to be patient and to acknowledge the time in which we live in our life.
-If we sinned and if we acknowledge it, then we also need to acknowledge the time that will come after it in our life.
-Same as the time that the nation of Judah had to go through, after they sinned.
-The problem there was that they probably didn’t acknowledge their sin and even if they acknowledged it in part, they didn’t want to go through the time of correction which was about to come into their lives.
-They thought that everything all of a sudden was going to be back to the normal.
+We need to be patient and acknowledge the time we live in our lives.
+If we sinned and acknowledge it, then we also need to acknowledge the time that will come after it in our lives.
+Same as the time that the nation of Judah had to go through after they sinned.
+The problem there was that they probably didn’t acknowledge their sin, and even if they acknowledged it in part, they didn’t want to go through the time of correction that was about to come into their lives.
+They thought that everything all of a sudden was going to be back to normal.

 I don’t want to scare anyone with what I am stating.
-God indeed offers forgiveness and if we are Christians, we will experience it and feel it till the deepest part of our soul.
-We will feel relieved of the weight of guilt, but nevertheless we need to be taught a lesson and there will be consequences.
+God indeed offers forgiveness; if we are Christians, we will experience it and feel it till the deepest part of our soul.
+We will feel relieved of the weight of guilt, but nevertheless, we need to be taught a lesson, and there will be consequences.
 Same lesson as the one that a father teaches his son.
 He does this because he wants the best for him.
-When we are convinced of this truth, we will also accept easier the time we need to live in the Lord.
+When we are convinced of this truth, we will also be more disposed to accept the time we need to live in the Lord.
 We need to go through the treatment of the Lord, and He best knows how to perform His work on us.
-Sometimes it is indeed painful, but all is for our good.
-A father doesn’t want his child to touch a hot stove again, so that it doesn’t hurt itself anymore.
-We might be thinking that a correction is painful, and this is what first comes to our mind, but He wants to prevent us from a much greater harm.
+Sometimes, it is indeed painful, but all is for our good.
+A father doesn’t want his child to touch a hot stove again, so it doesn’t hurt itself anymore.
+We might think that a correction is painful, which is what first comes to our mind, but He wants to prevent us from much greater harm.
 That’s why God wants to teach us His ways.
-He wants to lead us through the way of holiness and that is the reason for which we will feel the consequence of sin.
+He wants to lead us through the way of holiness, and that is the reason for which we will feel the consequence of sin.
 So that we can reject it, so that we can know the way it hurts.
-All of this will happen after we got forgiven.
+We receive this kind of treatment after we become Christians, and we receive His forgiveness.
 I am not speaking to those who just got forgiven for the first time and started walking and knowing the Lord.
-They also will go through His treatment, but I am mainly talking to those who somehow got again involved in sin, for those who after being forgiven, fell again in sin.
-I am not talking for the sins we as believers commit daily, I am speaking for something greater and I am not going to point out many exact examples of sin through thought this sermon, but I will leave each one to see for himself as everyone knows what exactly he is struggling with and what he defines as a failure and falling into sin in his life.
-Even as believers we live in a sinful body, and we will have this struggle till the end and there are areas in our life in which we are weaker.
+They also will go through His treatment, but I am mainly talking to those who, after becoming believers, somehow got again involved in sin along the way.
+I am not talking about the sins we as believers commit daily; I am speaking for a greater and particular sin.
+I will not point out exact examples of sin, but I will leave each one to see for himself as everyone knows what exactly he is struggling with and what he defines as a failure and falling into sin in his life.
+Even as believers, we live in a sinful body, and we will have this struggle till the end, and there are areas in our lives in which we are weaker.
 I am not saying this to condemn anyone.
 We need to go boldly to the throne of grace and seek for forgiveness.
-A believer though doesn’t dwell into sin (John 3:6 NIV).
+A believer though doesn’t dwell in sin (John 3:6 NIV).
 His priority is to observe the Lord’s commandments (John 14:21).
-He doesn’t dwell into it, but he could fall into it.
-For each person is different though.
-We are also called to holiness and when a new born Christian falls into sin, he will feel horrible because of it.
-Now, here is the point, not to lose it and not to condemn ourselves as the enemy is the one who wants to condemn us and tell us that there is no more hope as we have sinned and we can carry on sinning as we already have done wrong and there is no way back.
+He doesn’t dwell in it but could fall into it.
+For each person is different.
+We are also called to holiness, and when a born-again Christian falls into sin, he will feel horrible because of it.
+Now, here is the point: not to lose it and not to condemn ourselves, as the devil is the one who wants to condemn us.
+He tells us that there is no more hope as we have sinned, and we can continue sinning as we already have done wrong, and there is no way back.
 This is a lie.
-That’s why we mustn’t condemn ourselves in this way.
-As we mustn’t also justify ourselves and not care about it at all.
-This however is a quality of a nonbeliever.
-A person who never experienced forgiveness and a touch of the Lord in his life cannot also feel much guilt in most cases.
-The best we can do when we sinned is to go to the Lord knowing about His love and understanding what we have done.
+That’s why we mustn’t condemn ourselves this way as we mustn’t also justify ourselves and not care about it at all.
+This, however, is a quality of a nonbeliever.
+A person who has never experienced forgiveness and a touch of the Lord in his life cannot also feel much guilt in most cases.
+The best we can do after we sin is to go to the Lord knowing about His love and realizing what we have done.

-Now I would like to talk about the time coming after this point.
-It is a time of healing and understanding deeply about our condition, weakness and the precious work of the Lord.
-Each time we sin, and we find a forgiveness we need to understand and acknowledge in a deep and clearer way how precious is His forgiveness.
-The Jews at the time of Jeremiah didn’t understand quite well the sin they committed in the past and in the present time, and didn’t want to accept the time that they had to go through.
+Now, I would like to talk about the time coming after this point.
+It is a time of healing and understanding deeply about our condition, weakness, and the precious work of the Lord.
+Each time we sin and find forgiveness, we need to understand and acknowledge in a deep and clearer way how precious His forgiveness is.
+The Jews at the time of Jeremiah didn’t understand quite well the sins they committed in the past and in the present time and didn’t want to accept the time that they had to go through.
 That was the time to surrender and be submitted to the king of Babylon.
-They instead lived in the past, thinking that the Lord was going to give them the victory again as He had done in the past.
-The Bible tells us in Romans 12:2 that we need to renew our mind.
+They instead lived in the past, thinking that the Lord would give them victory again as He had done in the past.
+The Bible tells us in Romans 12:2 that we need to renew our minds.

 Ecclesiastes 7:10 tells us: